Premonitions

 I sighed.

-“I just got the feeling something bad will happen.”
+“Look, I just got the feeling something bad will happen.”

-As we made our way through the town’s dark and empty streets in the early morning, the premonition’s nagging feeling continued to linger in the back of my mind.
+For the next half hour, I continued trying to convince Paul, but it was futile.
+Fueled by sorrow and alcohol, he was steadfast in going.
+So eventually, we set out.
+As we made our way through the town’s dark, empty streets, the premonition’s nagging feeling continued to linger in the back of my mind.
 Paul, however, didn’t notice my anxious and thoughtful expression.
 Instead, he lamented over his breakup with his ex-girlfriend.
 I only listened with half an ear.
 I’d heard it all before, had heard it many, many times over the past weeks.

 My head was a mess, as the terrible images of so many other similar premonitions came back to my mind.
-There had been so many over the years, so many terrible things, and yet, I’d never been able to prevent a single one of them.
+There had been so many over the years, so many terrible things, and yet, I’d never been able to prevent even a single one of them.

 With a heavy mind, I soon saw the big bridge at the edge of our town.
 It was a monstrosity of steel and cement and spanned the wide valley and river below.

-I opened my mouth to say something, to put the anxiety that was flooding over me into words, but what could I even say?
+I opened my mouth to say something, to put the anxiety that flooded over me into words, but what could I even say?
 For a few more seconds, I merely watched him before I set out to follow him.
+When I made it to the bridge, Paul was already standing at the railing, and had taken two beers from his backpack.

 “Told you we should have a cold one out here!” he said with a wide, drunken grin on his face.

-For a while we just stood there, taking sip after sip in silence.
-Both our heads were full of our own worries.
-Paul’s with his girlfriend and the break up, mine with the terrible, haunting premonition I’d witnessed.
+With that, he popped open the bottles and handed me one of them.
+For a while, we just stood there, taking sip after sip in silence.
+Both our heads full of our own worries.
+Paul’s with his girlfriend and the break-up, mine with the terrible, haunting premonition.

 “Yeah, it’s a pretty nice view,” I agreed, mumbling.

-“So, why didn’t you want to go?
+“So, why didn’t you want me to go?
 It’s not like anything bad will happen if we’re just standing here.”

 “I saw you die,” I said, my eyes focused on him.